 “Should We Name the Tools?
 Concealing and Revealing the Art of Rhetoric.”
 The Public Work of Rhetoric: Citizen-Scholars and Civic Engagement, ed.
 David Coogan and John Ackerman.
 University of South Carolina Press, 2010.
 19–38.

-“Questions for Genre Theory from the Blogosphere,” first author, with Dawn Shepherd.
+Miller, Carolyn R. and Dawn Shepherd.
+“Questions for Genre Theory from the Blogosphere.”
 Genres in the Internet: Issues in the Theory of Genre, ed.
 Janet Giltrow and Dieter Stein.
 Amsterdam: John Benjamins, 2009.
 263–290.

 Work in Progress

 “Rhetoric of Science,” with Leah Ceccarelli.
 In D. M. Gross, S. Mailloux, and L. Mao, Cambridge History of Rhetoric, Volume V. Invited chapter, volume under contract by Cambridge University Press.

 Scholarly interview for the independent website Master’s in Communications.com: The Premier Resource for Master’s in Communication Programs, April 2020.

 Interview for Rhetoric Society of America Oral History Initiative, May 2018, published November 2019.
 Audio file and PDF transcript.